-Your brand is the personification of your company.
+Brand is the personification of your company.
 Its purpose is to create an identity for your company that people can relate to.
 In the best of times, it is your biggest asset.
 In the worst of times, your biggest liability.
-The health of your brand, like people, is vitally important and is susceptible to neglect.
-To maintain a strong and powerful brand, it’s important to conduct regular brand research.
-Not just a one-and-done brand tracker, but an ongoing commitment to measurement and tracking the health of your brand.
+Given that, your brand’s health is of vital import and as susceptible to neglect and poor care-taking as a person’s.
+To maintain a strong and powerful brand it’s important to conduct regular brand research.
+Not just a one-and-done brand tracker, but maintaining an ongoing commitment to measurement and tracking of your brand’s health.

-To obtain and maintain a good pulse on your brand, your strategic brand tracking should include the following 3 health metrics:
+To get and maintain a good pulse on your brand, your strategic brand tracking should include the following 3 health metrics:

-Exploring consumer perceptions of your competitors as well as identifying unique positive associations with your brand will uncover white space from which your brand can create a stronghold in the market.
+Exploring consumer perceptions of your competitor as well as identifying unique positive associations with your brand will uncover white space from which your brand can create a stronghold in the market.

-In this day and age, with advances in behavioral economics and technology, we can uncover deep, emotional underpinnings of associations with your brand and category.
+This day in age, with advances in behavioral economics and technology, we are able to uncover deep, emotional underpinnings of associations with your brand and category.
 We can understand how your brand makes a customer feel – and not just how they say they feel.

-With methodologies like metaphor elicitation, facial coding, and biometrics becoming less expensive and more accessible – market researchers can tease out implicit feelings and attitudes for analysis, alongside the articulated emotions of a consumer.
-With this new metric, we can uncover even deeper associations and attitudes that a consumer may not be able to verbalize on their own–adding depth and richness to our findings.
+With methodologies like metaphor elicitation, facial coding, and biometrics becoming cheaper and more accessible – market researchers are able to tease out implicit feelings and attitudes that can be analyzed alongside the articulated emotions of a consumer.
+With this new metric, we can uncover even deeper associations and attitudes that a consumer may not be able to verbalize on their own adding depth and richness to our findings.

 Brand research should also provide intelligence around the role your brand plays in consumers’ lives.
-Traditionally, consumer journey mapping has been commissioned separately from brand trackers.
-It’s often viewed as a stand-alone study that to deliver insights into the products and processes a customer interacts with throughout their relationship with a brand.
+Traditionally, consumer journey mapping has been a study that brands commission separate from their brand trackers.
+It’s often viewed as an individual study that can offer insights into the products and processes a customer interacts with throughout their relationship with a brand.
 However, what is a brand if not the products themselves and individual interactions with its customers?

 To deep dive into the health of your brand, you must also dive into your customer’s experience.
 Staying in touch with your customer’s real-world experience with your brand will allow you to innovate rather than react.
 You will uncover unmet needs faster and identify moments of truth in the customer’s journey that are true opportunities to connect.